r-cunning/eve_online_market_database/README.md

 Data Acquisition: Use the bash scripts to download and unpack the raw EVE Online data using Linux or the Windows Subsystem for Linux.
 Data Loading: Utilize the provided Python scripts and Jupyter Notebooks to populate the database with the acquired data.
+- Database credentials are held in a config.py file (excluded here).
 Data Analysis and Forecasting: Refer to the EVE Online Forecasting repository for instructions on how to use the data for training machine learning models.